FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-06-writing-an-nx-plugin.md

 }
 ```

-and in the `project-actions/index.ts` file we give it a point where all the actions are gonna be collected and put in order:
+and in the `project-actions/index.ts` file we give it a place where all the actions are gonna be collected and put in order:

 Code of `project-actions/index.ts`